 Palace Kutna Hora – Best Luxury Hotel

-The Palace Kutna Hora is a magnificent building that is located in the city of Kutna Hora, Czech Republic.
-This hotel is one of the most luxurious and exclusive in the entire country, and it features some impressive amenities and services that are sure to please guests.
+The Palace Kutna Hora is a magnificent building in Kutna Hora, Czech Republic.
+This hotel is one of the most luxurious and exclusive in the country, and it features some impressive amenities and services that are sure to please guests.

-Some of the features that guests can enjoy while staying at this hotel include an on-site spa, a fitness center, and many dining options.
+Some features guests can enjoy while staying at this hotel include an on-site spa, a fitness center, and many dining options.

 Chateau Třebešice – Best Mid Range Hotel